mihaelasandrea/second-chance-web/README.md

 4. As a buyer user I want to be able to contact somebody if I'm not satisfied with my purchase.

-    1. There is a contact page where users are able to get in contact with the owners of the website where they can submit a message or or via the contact details in the footer section.
+    1. There is a contact page where users are able to get in contact with the owners of the website where they can submit a message or via the contact details in the footer section.
-### Testing Buyer User Stories
+### Testing Seller User Stories
 1. As a seller user I want to be able to register.

     1. The user can register by filling in the required fields: "username", "password" and "confirm password".